jallenmanaloto/fk-yew-camella/README.md

 It sets up your Go environment and sends the email using Gmail SMTP.

-The email will continue sending until you set "`enable": false`.
+The email will continue sending until you set `"enable": false`.

 You don't need your PC to be online.
-Let this devil deliver your wrath routinely
+Let this devil deliver your wrath consistently

 ##  🐢 Why This Exists
 Aren't we all tired of manually sending follow-ups?
 So now, they get reminders from us... every day.
 Until we get what we want.
 This app was born out of that pain and pettiness.
 You're welcome to fork it for your own war.